 Heel-Face Turn: Somewhat.
 While not a bad guy at heart, his intentions to steal the Virginian land and "civilize" the "savages" are midly villainous at worst and thorougly short-sighted and inconsiderate at best.
 Pocahontas turns him around to make him realize the natives are fine on their own, and the land is not, in fact, under British ownership.

 Historical Hero Upgrade: To the point where critics agree this is the version of John Smith the actual Smith would have wanted history to see him as.
-In reality, John Smith was much more of a Jerkass, with one of his well-documented actions being taking a Native leader captive so that the leader's tribe would provide him with plentiful resources.
+The real Smith wrote boastful accounts of his adventures, in which he spun fact into legend and portrayed himself as a James Bond-like figure.
+One of the reasons historians doubt the story about Pocahontas saving his life is that that's one of three times he claimed to have been rescued by a native woman.
+Either native women really had a thing for him or he was a rather uncreative writer.
+Also, John Smith was much more of a Jerkass, with one of his well-documented actions being taking a Native leader captive so that the leader's tribe would provide him with plentiful resources.

 Nice Guy: It takes some time to come to the surface, but at heart he is quite understanding, friendly and interested in other cultures.
 Grandmother Willow cunningly remarks that he has a good soul.